 First Annual OCCA Clothing Swap

 April 21 – 11:00am – 3:00pm – Milford Central School

 In lieu of clothing donations at our garage sale (now going green) we are holding our first annual Community Clothing Swap at Earth Festival this year.
 Organized by Angelica Palmer, the clothing swap is a great way to donate gently used clothing and get some new fashion at the same time.
 A great “Reduce, Reuse, Recycle” to keep textiles out of the landfills.
-You can donate your gently used clothing, including winter coats and boots, prom dresses, and Halloween costumes on Friday April 20 and at the event Saturday April 21.
+You can donate your gently used clothing, including winter coats and boots, prom dresses, and Halloween costumes on Friday April 20 from 4pm-8pm and at the event Saturday April 21 from 930am-1pm.
 We will take all family clothing (men, women, boys, girls).
 Please have your donations marked with size and gender so we can sort them easily.
 The event is FREE and you do not have to donate to partake in the bounty.
+We will also have extra fabric and a crafting area to “repurpose” clothing and make it more “your style”!
 Feeling generous, we will have staff on-hand to take donations, but they are not necessary.
 If you have any questions, contact Angelica Palmer at firstname.lastname@example.org.

 Recycling Opportunities at Earth Festival